-However, there are some core event management tasks which you’d expect to be responsible for, and which are likely to be involved across all of those preparation days as well as the wedding day itself:
+Every wedding is different and subject to highly individual tastes, demands and budgets.
+There are no typical days when it comes to managing weddings.
+However, there are some core event management tasks which you’d expect to be responsible for across all the preparation days as well as the wedding day itself:

-What’s more, as a wedding planner role is essentially about people, being a great communicator is an essential skill.
+A wedding planner role is essentially about people, being a great communicator is an essential skill.
 Every day will involve you communicating with a whole range of others, to ensure that arrangements are made and carried out without misunderstandings or delays.

-Then of course, every day will also involve you using your eye for detail and a pro-active mind when it comes to spotting and dealing with problems, which will need to be solved with no disruption to the wedding couple.
+Every day will also involve you using your eye for detail and a pro-active mind when it comes to spotting and dealing with problems, which will need to be solved with no disruption to the wedding couple.